unjs/unplugin/README.md

 ## Conventions

 - Plugins powered by unplugin should have a clear name with `unplugin-` prefix.
+- Include `unplugin` keyword in `package.json`.
-- Packages should export 2 kinds of entry points:
+- To provide better DX, packages could export 2 kinds of entry points:
   - Default export: the returned value of `createUnplugin` function

      ```ts